HOLINESS UNTO THE LORD (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 The victorious saints are diligent in earthly responsibilities but there is no mistaking the completeness of their consecration to Christ.
 When there is doubt at any point, God puts the doubtful area to the test of fire.
 They are the victorious saints—the archenemies of the spirit of the world.

 The heroes of Scripture were cut from this cloth.
 We can see the nature of the overcomer in Abraham, Moses, David, Daniel, Jeremiah, Peter, Paul, John.
-They could not rest until the will of God was wrought fully in their life.
+They could not rest until the will of God was prepared fully in their life.
 It is equally true today.
 Nothing is different.
 Faith is not belief in doctrine.
 Faith is the response of the individual to the calling of God on his life.
 Faith is the same in the Old Testament and the New Testament.

 There is no hiding our head in the sand, hoping that some miracle will occur at the coming of the Lord in which a worldly, indifferent church member is transformed into God’s holy dwelling place.
 The Gospel of Christ is ancient—unchanged from the day Abraham led Isaac to the altar; Shadrach was thrown into the oven; Elijah prayed on Mount Carmel; Stephen was stoned.